5 Things You Should Know About Smart Tech in a Home with Kids

 Smart toys with an Internet connection—which can include robot dogs, dinosaurs, cars and other items—should be carefully vetted before purchase or forgone altogether.
 Many of these toys have cameras and microphones and can gather data during play as well as share your child’s location.

 While these toys can provide educational opportunities, the Federal Trade Commission urges parents to carefully collect information on the toy before purchasing.
-That includes checking whether there are safety recalls on the toy, what kind of information it will collect, and knowing whether there have been security complaints about the toy.
+That includes researching what kind of information the toy will collect about your child, learning of there are security issues or safety recalls, and knowing whether there have been security complaints.

 Know the features of the toy and when it will be listening in, and whether you have the option to control the information.
 Smart toys, just like any other smart item in your home, pose a risk of being hacked or their data used in ways you didn’t expect.